influxdata/telegraf/plugins/outputs/cloudwatch/README.md

 The IAM user needs only the `cloudwatch:PutMetricData` permission.

+Note that if `EC2 Instance Profile` Authentication method is preferred, the `shared_credential_file` must be initialized to an empty string anyways due to predefined Authentication precedence.
+Otherwise it would error out with "no such file".

 ## Config

 For this output plugin to function correctly the following variables